couchbaselabs/docs-ng/content/couchbase-manual-2.2/appendix-release-notes.markdown

 This release is our second minor release for Couchbase Server 2.0 after a 2.1 release.
 In 2.1, we added some major enhancements for Disk IO optimization, XDCR optimization, hostname management and also fixed some critical bugs.
-The 2.2 enhances some key areas which include:
+The 2.2 release enhances some key areas which include:

  * XDCR protocol update to use memcached, see [Behavior and